Strolling Through the Museum

 are served in the parlour setting

 Centrally located is Anderson's Ice Cream Parlour, a tribute to a business that once operated in Briercrest.
-Ice cream, homemade pie and beverages are served in the parlour
+Ice cream, homemade pie and beverages are served in the parlour setting.

 To Top